Skip to content

 Modules can play a few different types of roles:

 • Feature - A feature-level module implements certain features for your application.
-These modules typically register routes and interact with other modules to faciliate cohesion and "getting shit done".
+These modules typically register routes and interact with other modules to faciliate cohesion and "get shit done".

 • Initializer - An initializer module does some initial setup for an application.
 This kind of module is typically not needed for small applications, though these modules become useful when deployment use cases are complicated.
 You may want to have some specific initialization on a mobile app versus desktop app, for instance.